Skip to main content

 • address has been detected in DNSBL spam lists;

-• address blocked at the request of Roskomnadzor.
+• address blocked on demand Roskomnadzor.

 You can view such locks in the control panel.

-Also some TCP/UDP ports are blocked by default.
+Also, some TCP/UDP ports are blocked by default.

-View network lockdowns
+View network locks

 • discard — traffic is blocked completely;